crownstone/bluenet/docs/CHOICES.md

 If we assume that messages can be lost, the difference between state and event representation becomes smaller.
 In both cases we might want to wait say 10 seconds before we decide that a message apparently did not arrive at its destiny.
 In that case the toggle is reset back to "off" if an "on" message was sent.
 The main advantage of an event representation in this case is that every incoming message can be used to adjust the state.
 This means that we can easily set this delay to 5 minutes.
 If we then in the meantime get an incoming message about an state change to "off" while we sent ourselves an "on" message due to someone else sending a message, we can properly react to this.
 We do not need to wait 5 minutes before we can react to state messages.

 Note, that this also assumes a basic form of time synchronization is implemented.
 At https://www.cse.wustl.edu/~jain/cse574-06/ftp/time_sync/index.html you will see many advantages of having time (or more precise clock) synchronization, amongst which are: localization, proximity, and energy efficiency.

+## Mesh state item size

+The list of state items in the mesh state message, currently holds place for 2x7 items, 12 bytes each.

+A larger item size holds more data per item, which means less messages need to be sent in order to transmit all data.
+Less messages means less conflicts on the mesh.

+On the other hand, the state of less Crownstones will fit in a message, so if too many Crownstones send their state at the same time, the state of certain Crownstones will be pushed out of the state message.
+This will most likely happen when Crownstones are being switched at the same time.

 ## Considerations